-Affirms Paolo Cantarella, Acea’s president, the association of the European car manufacturers.
-No small threat considering that, among the European constructors, there is the elite of the world championship manufacturers, starting from Ferrari.
-In additional to the Maranello team, there is also Daimler Chrysler whose engines equip McLaren, BMW, Renault as well as Ford.
-For the moment, while talking about open doors to the constructors, the German group does not seem to be intimidated by Acea’s threat.
-In fact, the group's spokesman recalls the obligations of the cars’ manufacturers and specifically declares:
+States Acea’s president Paolo Cantarella.
+Acea is the association of the European car manufacturers.
+It is no small threat considering that there is the elite of the world championship manufacturers among the European constructors, starting from Ferrari.
+In addition, there is also Daimler Chrysler.
+McLaren, BMW, Renault and Ford have an engine partnership with Mercedes-Benz.
+The German group is openly talking to the constructors about it.
+However, they do not seem to be intimidated by Acea’s threat.
+In fact, the group's spokesman recalls the obligations of the cars’ manufacturers:

 "The contracts of the cars’ manufacturers, for their participation, run until 2007".

-Subsequently, as published by Süddeutsche Zeitung, the Kirch group says that they are willing to sell 25% of the cars’ manufacturers.
-The offer comes from president Dietern Hahn, with a letter addressed to Cantarella.
-As well as a 1/3 of their property, the Germans offers to the constructors a sort of veto right on decisions concerning the free-to-air transmission of the races.
-What in fact scares the big manufacturers, engaged in the racing world, is that Kirch could sell in the future the television rights exclusively to the pay-tv.
+As published by Sueddeutsche Zeitung, the Kirch group subsequently says that they are willing to sell 25% of the cars’ manufacturers.
+Dietern Hahn makes the offer with a letter addressed to Cantarella.
+The German president offers to the constructors a 1/3 of the property as well as a sort of veto right on decisions concerning the free-to-air transmission of the races.
+The big manufacturers that are engaged in the racing world are in fact scared that Kirch could sell the television rights exclusively to the pay-tv in the future.
 The same spokesman denies the rumours of this project:

 "There is no plan to transfer the races to pay-per-view televisions".